 This is a small but cozy Malaysian neighborhood.
 The main street attracts many tourists.
 The colored houses make the perfect backdrop for an instaworthy picture.
 If you leave the main street you can still discover a lot of hidden gems.

 Towards the evening we went to the Victoria & Albert Waterfront.
 This is a rather touristy, modern neighborhood with shopping centers and restaurants.
 Even though I didn’t feel the South African vibe here, it’s a nice place to stroll around in the evening.
+If you want to explore more of the city , you should definitely check out these free walking tours in Cape town.

 It can get very busy here during high season and the holidays. if you want to dine nearby, it’s better to reserve a spot in the restaurant of your choice.
 According to friends, the Belgian restaurant Den Anker is definitely a good choice.